-Folding bike locks offer great versatility and flexibility of cable locks, yet level of security comparable to average u-locks.
+Folding bike locks offer great versatility and flexibility of cable locks, yet the level of security comparable to budget u-locks.
 If we’re talking about premium U-locks or chain locks, they are still superior to their folding counterparts in terms of protection.

 However, they either lack flexibility in terms of what object you can attach the lock to (U-locks have limited diameter) or portability (good chain locks weigh a lot).

 If you choose the proper lock, it will be extremely lightweight compared to chain or u-locks, and easy to transport.

 ABUS Bordo Granit X-Plus 6500/85 – the ultimate folding lock

 Kryptonite Kryptolok 610 – lots of perks and great warranty

 Sigtuna Vidar 8 – solid lock on a budget

 ROCK BROS Cube – portable, but still reliable